rodrigoamestoy/rodrigoamestoy/README.md

 - 👀 I’m interested in learning and developing myself in the IT field
 - 🌱 I’m currently learning to become a Full Stack Developer
 - 💞️ I’m looking to collaborate on diverse projects which leads me to enhance my knowledge
-- 📫 You can reach me in www.linkedin.com/in/rodrigoamestoy
+- 📫 You can reach me by this mail rodrigoamestoy2@gmail.com or www.linkedin.com/in/rodrigoamestoy